On a cloudy Pacific Northwest afternoon, I was driving down the highway while melancholy engulfed my thoughts.

 I furrow my brow like a frustrated child and question further, “Why can’t I get to see you like Moses or other people in the bible?”

 Just then, as the words fell from my mouth, a glorious ladder of sunshine appeared through the clouds and shone down on the hills in front of me.
-My breath caught in my throat and in my mind’s eye, I saw God’s hand placing Moses in the cleft of the rock.
+My breath caught in my throat, and my mind’s eye saw God’s hand placing Moses in the cleft of the rock.

 He hides Himself from us because He loves us.